 She also mentioned (getting to the point here) preparing a vinaigrette cuite à l’échalote, a cooked shallot vinaigrette, which had you slow-cook the shallots in balsamic vinegar (optionally cut with water) until completely absorbed.
 This idea stuck with me, and I decided to give it a try on Sunday morning, for brunch with our friends Marion and Benoît.

-I intended to use the vinaigrette to dress a fresh green bean salad, but the store was out, so I got wild roquette (a.k.a. rucola, arugula, rocket) instead.
-I dressed it quite simply with a little olive oil and walnut oil, added in the cooked shallots, and tossed with chopped almonds.
-The trio was a very successful mix of textures (snappy greens, crunchy almonds, soft shallots) and flavors — tangy, peppery, piquant, sour, toasted and sweet in every bite.
+I intended to use the vinaigrette to dress a fresh green bean salad, but the store was out, so I got arugula instead.
+I dressed it quite simply with a little olive oil and walnut oil, added in the cooked shallots, and tossed with chopped toasted almonds.
+The trio was a very successful mix of textures (snappy greens, crunchy almonds, soft shallots) and flavors (tangy, peppery, piquant, sour, toasted and sweet) in every bite.

-- 2 to 3 Tbsp olive oil (use half olive oil, half walnut or hazelnut oil if you have some)
+- 2 to 3 tablespoons olive oil (use part walnut or hazelnut oil if you have it)

-Trim the ends of the shallots, peel them and slice them thinly.
-Put them in a small saucepan with the vinegar, water and sugar.
-Bring to a boil and cook uncovered over medium heat, maintaining a small boil, until the liquids have evaporated (about 20 minutes) and you're left with a syrupy shallot confit.
+- Place the shallots in a small saucepan with the vinegar, 160 ml (2/3 cup) water and the sugar.
+Bring to a simmer and cook uncovered over medium heat about 20 minutes, until the liquids have evaporated and you're left with a syrupy shallot confit.
 Let cool.
-(This can be prepared the day before and kept in the refrigerator.)
+(This can be prepared the day before and kept covered in the refrigerator.)